10 Toxic Ingredients Hiding In Your Coffee Creamer (Plus What to Use Instead)

 If you’re someone who doesn’t care for the sweet taste of coffee creamer, MCT powder can be a flavorless addition to your coffee while giving you and your brain a boost.

-Known to promote weight loss, increase brain energy, and reduce anxiety when taken daily, MCT powder is an optimal way to start your day (36, 37, 38).
+Known to promote healthy weight management, natural energy levels and support brain health when taken daily, MCT powder is an optimal way to start your day (36, 37, 38).

 3. Grass-Fed Collagen